Managing Page Security in Confluence – Restrictions, Permissions and Automation

 Attachments – Contains Add attachment and Delete attachment permission.
 The first gives permission to upload files to pages and blog posts in the space.
 Second gives you possibility to delete files uploaded by you.

-Users with Add page or Add blog permission can insert existing attached files from the editor and remove the files from the editor, so they can’t be viewed on the page or blog post.
-They can’t upload a new file or a new version of a file, though.
+Furthermore, users with Add page or Add blog permissions can insert existing attached files from the editor and remove the files from the editor, so they can’t be viewed on the page or blog post.
+However, they can’t upload a new file or a new version of a file.

 Comments – Add comments and Delete comments, doing exactly what we can expect from them – allowing the user to respectively add a comment and delete (any!) comment in the space.